 Local authorities treat fly-tipping very seriously and will usually prosecute anyone caught.
-If you are caught flytipping you can be fined up to £50,000 and/or sentenced to six months’ imprisonment.
+If you are caught flytipping you can be sentenced up to 5 years imprisonment and/or an unlimited fine.
 If a vehicle is used to flytip waste both the driver and the owner can be prosecuted and the vehicle can be seized.

 If you see someone flytipping or would like to report an area where flytipping has taken place, take note of: